These gadgets got me through the worst hurricane of my life

 (Image credit: Nicholas Sutrich / Android Central)

 I had never seen anything quite like it.
-As someone who lived in Central Florida for years, hurricanes were common, but the worst I'd ever experienced didn't come close to a fraction of the destruction left in the wake of Hurricane Helene.
-However, Florida is different from the mountains of Asheville, which I've called home for the past decade, and no one here was prepared for what Hurricane Helene would do to our mountain community.
+As someone who lived in Central Florida for years, hurricanes are a familiar hardship, but the worst I'd ever experienced wasn't a fraction of the destruction left in the wake of Hurricane Helene.
+And Florida is different from the mountains of Asheville, which I've called home for the past decade — and no one here was prepared for what Hurricane Helene would do to our mountain community.

-I had just gotten home by the skin of my teeth from a trip out in San Francisco for Meta Connect 2024 on one of the last flights to make it out of Atlanta.
+I had just gotten home by the skin of my teeth from a trip to San Francisco for Meta Connect 2024 (where I tested the compelling Quest 3S) on one of the last flights to make it out of Atlanta.
 It's enough of a miracle that I made it home before the worst of the storm kicked in, but another entirely that the planes were flying at all.
-I've been delayed by normal thunderstorms on countless trips in the past, and yet, here we were, flying just north of a powerful Category 4 hurricane!
+Normal thunderstorms have delayed me on countless trips, yet here we were, flying just north of a powerful Category 4 hurricane!

 I'm still without power or running water as I write this, but a few important pieces of technology have made life just a little bit easier during this time of crisis.
-From the Motorola Razr Plus 2024, which had a better signal than any other phone in my extensive repertoire of review devices, to little comforts like the joy of a Boox e-reader at night or the soft glow of the Nest Protect in my hallway at night, these few gadgets gave me the sense of connection and normalcy that I needed to have.
+From the Motorola Razr Plus 2024, which had a better signal than any other phone in my extensive repertoire of review devices, to little comforts like the joy of a Boox e-reader at night or the soft glow of the Nest Protect in my hallway, these few gadgets gave me the sense of connection and normalcy that I sorely needed.

 Keeping a line open